Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 4. Copy the files to a folder on your web server (required).
 5. Copy dlls from Urchin.Server.Persistence.Prius (required for database persistence).
 6. Configure a new web site in IIS to point to the new folder (required).
-7. Alter web.config and config.txt files to match your system (required).
+7. Alter urchin.json file to match your system (required).

 #### Downloading the source code from GitHub